Applications for summer and fall 2019 internships are now being accepted and are due no later than 5 p.m. on Friday, March 15.

 - "Working with the IRC really improved my skill set in terms of problem solving, communication, and professionalism.
 The interns here don't make coffee; they work on projects that really matter."
 (MJ, University of Central Missouri, fall 2017)

-Available positions include internships in audio & video production, communications, community, development, digital resources, events, global education, marketing, and social media/web.
-After reviewing the descriptions for positions below, please apply by e-mailing a cover letter, resume, and, if required, a work sample (see individual descriptions for requirements) to email@example.com with "Internship Application" in the subject line.
-To be considered, applications must be complete and received by 5:00 p.m. on Friday, October 26.
-When you apply, please be sure to make clear the internship(s) for which you would like to be considered.
+Available positions include internships in audio & video production, communications, community, digital resources, events, fund development, global education, marketing, and social media/web.
+After reviewing the descriptions for positions below, please apply by emailing a cover letter, resume, and, if required, a work sample (see individual descriptions for requirements) to email@example.com with "Internship Application" in the subject line.
+To be considered, applications must be complete and received by 5:00 p.m. on Friday, March 15.
+When you apply, please be sure to make clear the internship(s) and semester(s) for which you would like to be considered.
 You may apply for up to two different positions with the same application; please be sure to follow instructions for each position.
 Thank you for your interest in supporting the work of the International Relations Council!

 AUDIO & VIDEO PRODUCTION INTERN